 Children and teens with ADHD also have issues regulating emotions, which leads to impulsive behavior, outbursts, frustration, or disappointment.
 In the same way, they find it hard to control their impulses.
 It's why they interrupt others, blurt out inappropriate comments, and engage in risky behaviors.

-Whether you are out there searching on your own or getting support from our FREE FB community, parents are looking for natural solutions that support attention and brain health, and that is a good thing.
+Whether you are searching alone or getting support from our FREE FB community, parents are looking for natural cognitive enhancers and alternative solutions that support attention and brain health, which is good.

-Claire was sharp as a whip but struggled to get everything on time.
+Let’s take the case of 8-year-old Claire.
+Claire was sharp as a whip but needed help to get everything on time.
 “I forgot” was always her answer when her parents wanted to know why her schoolwork was turned in late.
 Her parents tried almost every option they knew, including Adderall and Concerta, to no avail.
-It wasn't until they added supplements, changed her diet, and used CALM PEMF™ in our BrainBehaviorReset™ Program that things turned around for her.
+It wasn’t until they added supplements, changed her diet, and used CALM PEMF™ in our BrainBehaviorReset™ Program that things turned around for her.

 Neurotransmitters are created in the body with the help of magnesium.
 Magnesium is also needed for these neurotransmitters to communicate or work properly.
 It is essential in neurotransmitter synthesis, nerve transmission, and neuromuscular conduction.